Software pioneer McAfee says framed for murder in Belize

-Belize police are searching for McAfee as “a person of interest” in a murder investigation.
+Belize police said Monday they were searching for McAfee as “a person of interest” in a murder investigation.

-Police say McAfee had a history of conflict with Faull, whose post-mortem was expected to be conducted on Tuesday.

-McAfee, who amassed a fortune by building the anti-virus company that bears his name, has homes and businesses in the Central American country where police say he has lived for at least two years.
+McAfee, who amassed a fortune by building the anti-virus company that bears his name, has homes and businesses in the Central American country where he has lived since 2008, acc o rding to Wired.

-His premises were raided earlier this year after he was accused of holding firearms, though most were found to be licensed.
+His premises were raided in May after he was accused of holding firearms, though most were found to be licensed.
 The final outcome of the case is pending.

-He was also suspected of running a lab to make the synthetic drug crystal meth.

-“He was suspected (of making crystal meth) but he was not convicted nor was he charged.
-He was only suspected,” said Belize police spokesman Raphael Martinez.

 McAfee also owns a security company in Belize as well as several properties and an ecological enterprise.